sparkflows/sparkflows-docs/docs/user-guide/data-preparation/aggregate.rst

 Cube
 ----------------------------------------

-Below is a sample workflow which contains ``Cube`` processor in Fire Insights.
+Below is a sample workflow which contains ``Cube`` processor in Sparkflows.
 It demonstrates usage of ``Cube`` node to compute aggregated value against all possible combinations of values in selected Cube columns.

 It does the following processing of data: